 These low-lying, herbaceous perennials prefer partial shade or full sun and ample moisture in the soil, especially during hot, dry weather.

-These plants spread rapidly and provide a dense carpet of shiny green leaves.
+These plants spread rapidly and provide a dense carpet of dark green foliage with shiny dark green leaves.

 The beautiful oval or heart-shaped leaves grow up to 2” to 3” inches in length.